sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 ??? success "Answer"
     `snakemake --cores 1 -r -p results/highCO2_sample1/highCO2_sample1_mapped_reads_sorted.bam`

-    If you run it now, don't forget to have a look at the log and benchmark files!

-#### Samtools options
+??? info "Explanation of Samtools options (read when you have time!)"
     * samtools view
         * `-b`: flag to tell Samtools to create an output in BAM format
         * `-o`: path of the output file
     * samtools view
         * `-O bam`: flag to tell Samtools to create an output in BAM format
         * `-o`: path of the output file
     * samtools index
         * `-b`: flag to tell Samtools to create an index in BAI format

 ### Creating a rule to count mapped reads